Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 ## Instructions for creating Brand, Schema, Template and Mint Templates

-A common order of creating NFT would be
+A common order of creating Drop would be

-- Create Admin Account with `transaction/setupAdminAccount.cdc`.
+- Create Admin Account with `transaction/setupAdminAccount`.
-- Owner then create that account Admin, and gives that account ability to create Drop, Purchase Drop and Remove Drop with `transactions/AddAdminCapability`
+- Owner then make this account Admin, and gives that account ability to create own Brand, Schema, Template, Drop and purchase Drop with `transactions/addAdminAccount`
+- Create new Brand with `transactions/createBrand` using Admin Account.
+- Create new Schema with `transactions/createSchema` using Admin Account.
-- Create new Drop with `transactions/createDrop.cdc` using Admin Account.
+- Create new Template with `transactions/createTemplate` using Admin Account.
-- Create NFT Receiver with `transaction/setupAccount` to recieve NFT .
+- Create NFT Receiver with `transaction/setupAccount` .
+- Create new Drop with `transactions/createDrop` using Admin Account.
-- Purcahse Drop and send to any address with `transactions/purchaseDrop.cdc` using Admin Account.
+- Purchase Drop and send to any address with `transactions/purchaseDrop` using Admin Account.
 - Remove Drop `transactions/RemoveDrop.cdc` using Admin Account.
   You can also see the scripts in `transactions/scripts` to see how information can be read from the NowWhereContract.